Shopping in Hastings Old Town

 Bakes, cakes and chocolates

-Round the corner in George Street, in Only Coco you’ll find row upon row of quality artisan Sussex chocolates, as well as some local craft rum and gin!
+If this has whetted your appetite, hurry down George Street, where you’ll find (amongst other things) a good old fashioned sweet shop, a fudge shop and Only Coco with row upon row of quality artisan Sussex chocolates, as well as some local craft rum and gin!

 Frocks and socks